 Starting from Gate 6, the Trapper’s Trail is a wide trail mostly clear of rocks and branches.
 It goes up a moderate rise as it approaches the Vernal Pool Trail (on the left).
 After passing the Vernal Pool trail, it is mostly flat with only very slight grades.
 The southern segment of trail features denser forest of Hemlock and Beech to either side.
 After passing several trail junctions (Vernal Pool, Indian Pipe, Beech & Hemlock), the Trapper’s Trail ends at a small shelter where it meets the southern end of the Beech Trail.

 Needle and Leaf Trail – 0.5 miles:

-The Leaf and Needle Trail has a mild grade through most of the trail.
+The Needle and Leaf Trail has a mild grade through most of the trail.
 There is an abundant covering of leaves, which do hide some small to moderate size rocks underneath.
 The trail starts out with sparser forest in the north, and the wanders into denser forest as it approaches the junction with the Beech trail.
 A left at this junction will return you to the Trapper’s Trail.
 Be sure to pick up the Interpretive Trail brochure that goes along with this trail to enhance your experience.